|

 with ideas, and the best thing to do was – David put it very well – to accept the conflict.
 You couldn’t

 stay in your corner for long, cuz somebody’d pull you out; that or kick you out.”
+Poor health put Day in a corner

 of sorts for some 12 years, during which time he neither played nor listened to what was going on in the improv game.
 An invitation